 Computational medicine

-The Center for Computational Imaging and Simulation Technologies in Biomedicine (CISTIB) is an interdisciplinary centre that conducts research in computational medicine, spanning the School of Computing and The Faculty of Medicine and Health
+The Center for Computational Imaging and Simulation Technologies in Biomedicine (CISTIB) is an interdisciplinary centre that conducts research in computational medicine, spanning the School of Computer Science and the Faculty of Medicine and Health.

 Computational Medicine (in-silico Medicine) applies methods from computational sciences, engineering, and mathematics and to improve our understanding and treatment of human diseases.
 Our group performs cutting-edge research in areas of fundamental and applied biomedical image analysis and modeling with impact in personalised diagnoses, minimally invasive treatment and in silico clinical trials.
 We have an international profile and strongly commit to clinical and industrial translation with impact in future healthcare.